CodeInKotLang/SnakeGame/README.md

 # Snake Game in Jetpack Compose! 🐍🎮

 This project is an exciting journey into the world of Jetpack Compose.
-We're not just creating your typical Snake Game; we're pushing the boundaries by leveraging the power of the Canvas in Jetpack Compose to bring the snake to life with custom graphics.
-Adding a touch of immersion, we've incorporated sound effects to make the gaming experience truly engaging.
+We're pushing the boundaries by leveraging the power of the Canvas in Jetpack Compose to bring the snake to life with custom graphics.

 ## 🎥 [Check out the YouTube video tutorial here](youtu.be/K3PbisJtj-s).